 application: from the

-so you will need to specify a Console project ID as the application ID when deploying them:
+version: so you will need to specify a Console project ID as the application ID and the version of your choice when deploying them:

 If your app is factored into more than one service, you can specify which services should be updated.

 - If you are updating the default service, it must come first in the list.

 - If you are uploading the app for the first time, the default service must be included.